 You’re Surrounding Yourself With the Wrong People

 It’s true.
-The greatest leaders surround themselves with people who will bring out the best in them.
+The greatest leaders and great supervisors surround themselves with people who will bring out the best in them.
 When you have others around you whose focus is on themselves or other people’s lives instead of their own vision, projects, and their will to make something great, it’s a disincentive to be any different, for those who are near.

 According to Mathew Toren, in his article 7 Behaviors of Successful People,”. successful people build a comfortable network of positive, intelligent, and accomplished individuals.
 Such a network not only eases them into success-building thought patterns and behaviors, but also offers them a place to brainstorm and receive support.